- Magnolia bark extract

 How It Works

-Magnolia bark extract has shown anti-inflammatory and anticancer effects in laboratory and animal studies.
+Magnolia bark extract has shown anti-inflammatory and anticancer effects in lab and animal studies.

 Magnolia officinalis is an herb commonly used in traditional medicine.
-The bark contains active compounds, honokiol and magnolol that may reduce inflammation, anxiety, or depression.
-A number of laboratory studies also suggest that bioactive compounds from magnolia bark extract may have anticancer properties, but they have not been studied in cancer patients.
+The bark contains the active compounds honokiol and magnolol, which may help reduce inflammation, anxiety, or depression.
+A number of lab studies also suggest that bioactive compounds from magnolia bark extract may have anticancer properties, but these have not been studied in cancer patients.

 To prevent cancer